The UK left the EU at end of January 2020, and will leave the transition period at end of December 2020.

-These two events are prompting substantive changes in many occupational, health and safety, and environment related measures in EU member states and at EU level.
+These two events are prompting substantive changes in many occupational, health and safety, and environment related measures in the UK (substantive measures are also being taken in other countries, and at EU level).

-The EU’s Brexit and the COVID-19 measures are rooted in law.
+The UK’s Brexit and the COVID-19 measures are rooted in law.
 Cardinal Environment Limited advises on occupational health and safety law and environmental law via Email Alert to subscribers to Cardinal Environment EHS Legislation Registers & Checklists.
-The next Email Alert on EU-26 Registers & Checklists will be at the next 6-month interval (as usual).
-Ireland receives monthly Email Alerts due to its connectivity with the UK (its next Email Alert is end of March unless otherwise a different interval is operated).
+The next Email Alert on UK Registers & Checklists will be at end March (the monthly UK Email Alert as usual).

-Subscribers are reminded that they can request Annual Review (a teleconference) on renewal of annual subscriptions, and this is recommended.
+Subscribers are reminded that they can request Annual Review (a teleconference) on renewal of annual subscriptions.